httpwg/wg-materials/ietf101/minutes.md

   - Mark Nottingham
     - want to make sure that we consciously do this: having a protocol specific setting override standard HTTP method behaviour
-  - Julien (??)
+  - Julian Reschke
-    - what's the process for defining new headers?
-H2 spec says we can't define new headers?
+    - what's the process for defining new pseudo headers?
+H2 spec says we can't define new pseudo headers?
     - answer: 7540 is clear that settings mechanism can override behaviour
   - Martin
     - sending this new pseudo-header in a request to a server you haven't